MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 ## Advertisement
 Using MMD as a platform to advertise content is not allowed.
 Exceptions to this policy are made for members who have some sort of relation with MMD.
 The first exception is made for MMD Partners.
 This group of people may make promotions and announcements in MMD, provided that they run things by an admin first.
 The second group of exceptions are for content creators who are recognized by MMD, and are posting in the designated channels.
 For example, modders are allowed to show off their new mods in `#community-announcements`.
 It is important to note that there is a difference between answering questions or having a conversation about another project, and a promotion or advertisement post.

-## Channel Policy
-MMD currently allows members to request new channels to be created.
-We are also still allowing people with archived channels to reactivate theirs.
-While anyone can request a channel, this is typically reserved for mod authors and those with projects that need a place for discussion.
-The channel list is sorted alphabetically where possible, when adding and reactivating channels staff members should be sure they are added to the right place.
-All user channels should go in the "Community Mods" category unless otherwise stated.

-PLEASE NOTE: Channel owners are allowed to manage their own permissions, *however*, certain permissions are globally disabled on MMD and should *not* be re-enabled for *anyone*, including yourself, on user channels.
-Anyone found re-activating or using a prohibited permission may have their channel removed and an infraction added to the channel owner or owners.
-Prohibited permissions are as follows, and subject to change:

- * Mention Everyone
- * Manage Channel
- * Sync Permissions (This will break your channels permissions)

-In addition, changing the permissions for Staff, Moderators, or MMD Admins is prohibited, as is changing your channel category.
-Violations of these rules may lead to having your channel removed and an infraction added to the channel owner or owners.

-If a user channel is inactive for 60+ days, a staff member will send a message asking the channel owner to contact staff within 14 days.
-If they do not contact staff within that time frame the channel will be archived.
-NOTE: Webhooks do not count towards channels being active, only user activity is counted.